playcanvas/developer.playcanvas.com/content/user-manual/packs/entities/components/particlesystem.md

             <li>Older First: Particles are rendered in age order, oldest first.</li>
         </ul>
     </td></tr>
     <tr><td>Blending Mode</td><td>The blending mode determines how particles are composited when they are written to the frame buffer.
-Let's consider that Prgb is the RGB color of a particle's pixel, Pa is its alpha value, and rgb is the RGB color already in the frame buffer.
+Let's consider that Prgb is the RGB color of a particle's pixel, Pa is its alpha value, and Drgb is the RGB color already in the frame buffer.
 The blending options are:
         <ul>
             <li>Additive: Prgb + Drgb</li>
             <li>Alpha: Prgb x Pa + Drgb x (1 - Pa)</li>